 Obviously, the numbers will change for different age groups of executives and different death benefit amounts.
 Another option is using Guaranteed Universal Life Insurance instead, which would have a lower premium, no cash value build up and higher death benefits for the beneficiaries of the insured or Index Universal Life where you have much higher earning potential as it links to various stock market indices.

 The combination of Split Dollar and Deferred Compensation permits the employer to control the life insurance policy cash values during the employee’s working life.
 Split Dollar allows the employee to receive life insurance death benefit protection at a very low tax cost that will be paid to his or her named beneficiary income tax free.
 All benefits paid as Deferred Compensation, including a promised pre-retirement death benefit, are taxable as ordinary income to the recipient beneficiary.
 Adding a Split Dollar arrangement means that any death benefits paid to the employee’s named beneficiary in excess of the amount received by the employer (usually the life insurance policy’s cash value) are generally received income tax free by the employee’s beneficiary.

 Whichever way you go about it, Split Dollar arrangements create a win-win scenario for both the company and the key employee!
 Even though, Split Dollar arrangements are easy to set up and administer but you require experienced advisers to establish and manage for you.
-We have set up and are managing thousands of Split Dollar, Deferred Compensation, Defined Benefit and other Executive Bonus Plans across the country for last 17 years for sole proprietorship to large corporations.
+We have set up and are managing many Split Dollar, Deferred Compensation, Defined Benefit and other Executive Bonus Plans across the country for last 17 years for sole proprietorship to large corporations.
 Please call (877) 972-3262 or contact us for the further information.